-1. Summary of citizen participation process/Efforts made to broaden citizen participation - Summarize citizen participation process and how it impacted goal-setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

 Hamilton County took a variety of approaches in seeking to broaden citizen participation (see Citizen Participation Plan in Appendix A).
-As detailed below, participating jurisdictions were required to conduct at least two public hearings regarding community priorities and selection of projects.
-Newspaper ads publicizing these hearings were posted as required
+As detailed below, due to the pandemic, participating jurisdictions were required to conduct one public hearing regarding community priorities and selection of projects.
+These hearings were posted as required.